Home

 Can Catholics Be Freemasons?

 Yes.
+The fraternity of Freemasonry embraces universality, no matter what a man's ethnicity, economic or social status, or religious beliefs.
 However, Catholics may wish to check with their church about the church's stance on Freemasonry.

 SEXUAL PREFERENCE